-Biden leans close to tell man to socially distance, 'which I'm not doing'
+Biden leans close to tell someone to socially distance, 'which I'm not doing'

 President Biden leaned inches away from someone’s face to urge them to practice social distancing as he promoted the nation’s vaccine progress Tuesday afternoon.

-Video shows the president pointing to his face mask, leaning toward a seated man and encouraging him to follow the Centers for Disease Control and Prevention’s coronavirus guidelines.
+Video shows the president pointing to his face mask, leaning toward someone seated and encouraging them to follow the Centers for Disease Control and Prevention’s coronavirus guidelines.

 "Keep wearing a mask, wash the hands and socially distance – which I’m not doing," he jokes, prompting laughter from a group of people off-camera.